-Law No. 1.483 of 17 December 2019 on Digital Identity A new method of financing for Monegasque companies
+Law No. 1.483 of 17 December 2019 on Digital Identity

+A new method of financing for Monegasque companies

-Draft Law No. 1009 of 10 March 2020 (16 articles), received by the Monegasque Parliament (Conseil National) on 27 March 2020 and voted on 16 June 2020, is part of the programme Extended Monaco.
+Law No. 1.491 of 23 June 2020 relating to "token offerings" (literally, "offres de jetons") (published in the Journal de Monaco of 26 June 2020), resulting from Draft Law No. 1009 of 10 March 2020 (16 articles), received by the Monegasque Parliament (Conseil National) on 27 March 2020 and voted on 16 June 2020, is part of the programme Extended Monaco.

-The text reproduces and adapts Chapters III to VI of Draft Law No. 995 on blockchain technology.
+The law reproduces and adapts Chapters III to VI of Draft Law No. 995 on blockchain technology.

-"However, this new bill has been constructed with a redefined scope and a refined ambition: that of being now specifically oriented towards corporate finance and being exclusively dedicated to fundraising using shared registry technology such as blockchain."
+It "has been constructed with a redefined scope and a refined ambition: that of being now specifically oriented towards corporate finance and being exclusively dedicated to fundraising using shared registry technology such as blockchain."
 (Explanatory memorandum to Draft Law No. 1009, p.
 3).